Saudi Arabia is neither holding nor deporting Pak expats: FO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government in Saudi Arabia is neither holding nor deporting Pakistani expatriates across the Makkah region, the Foreign Office reassured the Pakistani community on Saturday.
+ISLAMABAD: Saudi Arabia government is neither holding nor deporting Pakistani expatriates across the Makkah region, the Foreign Office reassured the Pakistani community Saturday.

 The Pakistani community in the Kingdom, says the Ministry, should remain calm and not to pay attention to a fabricated social media campaign.
 “The Consulate General in Jeddah has been in contact with the relevant Saudi authorities and they have been informed that routinely illegal expatriates are apprehended and deported from all nationalities.
 The exercise continues with varying intensity throughout the year”, said the Foreign Office while quoting a statement from the Consulate General.